How Much Does it Actually Cost to Buy and Own a Horse?

 Annually, this means $300 (for trims only) up to $2,400+ if they need shoes all around, year-round.

-Prevention is key!
+Prevention is key.
 Regular vet care helps catch small issues before they become big, expensive ones.
+University of Minnesota Extension recommends an annual physical exam and core vaccines as part of routine care planning.

 - Annual Vaccinations: Usually $100 - $200